Nondiscrimination and Non-harassment Policy

 Process for Resolving Complaints About Discrimination and/or Harassment

-Concerns about discrimination and/or harassment are handled by the College’s Office of Equity & Inclusion.
-The Office of Equity & Inclusion has both an informal and formal method for resolving the complaints of an individual who believes that they have been discriminated against or harassed.
+Concerns about discrimination and/or harassment are addressed through the People Director for employees, or the Office of Student Conduct and Community Support for students..
+There is both an informal and formal method for resolving the complaints of an individual who believes that they have been discriminated against or harassed.
 The Informal Resolution Process and the Formal Complaint Procedure are both described below.

-- Based on its initial assessment of the facts, the Office of Equity & Inclusion determines it is more appropriate to begin with the formal process.
+- Based on the initial assessment of the facts, the appropriate office determines if it is appropriate to begin with the formal process.

 - When sexual assault, sexual violence, or a crime has been committed.